 You need to know a person's personal identification number to give a private person a personal opening right.
 For organisations, you need either the registry code of the organisation or the exact name.

-Add recipients by clicking on the “+ ADD RECIPIENT” button.
+Add recipients by clicking on the “Next” button.

-Then enter the required personal identification code or registry number in the search window that opens: add each recipient one at a time, and when you are sure that the list is complete, press the “CONFIRM” button at the bottom of the screen.
+Next, enter the required personal identification code or registration number into the search field that appears.
+Add all recipients one by one by tapping on the found recipient in the search results.
+Once you are sure the list is complete, tap the “Encrypt” button at the bottom of the screen.

 NB!
 Don't forget that if you want to open your encrypted documents later, you'll need to add yourself to the recipients!